 - Document titles (depending on what you’re searching).

 For a faster navigation feature, its location is not ideal because you have to bring up the DocPane to access it.
-It would be better if our developers could move it to the top toolbar so we can use it in a single tap.
+It would be better if our developers could move it to the top toolbar so we can use it with a single tap.
 LiquidText can now search your documents in seconds, which is impressive for an app that used to lag and crash often.

 Your text extractions, if highlighted, will now have the same colour as their highlighter.
 They also added a setting to make your extractions colours be on the Edge Bar only or the Entire Excerpt.
 This gives us more options on how our excerpts look in the application.